General Terms and Conditions

 How many years have you been sailing?

-Do you know how to tie these knots: bowline, clove hitch, half hitch and savoy knot?
+Do you know how to execute these knots: gassa d'amante, spoken, half-necks and savoia?

 What is your technical level?